 - In reduced visibility, slow down and drive with greater caution.

 - Don’t leave your cell phone or other electronic devices in your car.
 Leaving electronic devices in frigid conditions such as inside a parked car can cause the device battery to decline faster and possibly even freeze.
+You will be especially grateful for a fully-charged phone in the event of an emergency.

 - Do not drive with icy windows.
 Always clear ice from all vehicle windows before departing.
 Be sure to clear snow from the entire car (roof included) so that it does not fly off while driving and create a hazard for other drivers.
 In Ontario, this isn’t just a recommendation – it’s the law.